ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="dvr-continue-when-unpublish"></a><br/><br/><br/>

-## Recording doesn't stop when the stream is stopped
+## Recording Doesn't Stop When the Stream is Stopped

 Why the recording doesn't stop immediately when the stream is stopped, but instead waits for a certain period before stopping.